Cuvier’s dwarf caiman is classified as Lower Risk/least concern on the IUCN Red List of Threatened Species.

 Cuvier’s dwarf caiman seems relatively tolerant of cool water compared to other species of crocodile.

-Adult Cuvier’s dwarf caiman feed on fish, crabs, shrimps, molluscs, and other invertebrates, which they catch in the water or, on land.
+Adult Cuvier’s dwarf caiman feed on fish, crabs, shrimps, molluscs, and other invertebrates, along with amphibians and small mammals – both on land and in the water.
 Juveniles eat fewer fish but also consume crustaceans as well as land invertebrates such as beetles.
-They have short, backward-curved teeth, which are particularly suited to taking invertebrates such as crustaceans.
+They have short, backward-curved teeth, which are particularly suited to taking invertebrates and crustaceans.

 Est. wild population: More than 1,000,000